The City of New York vs. Homer Simpson

 "The City of New York vs. Homer Simpson" is the first episode of the ninth season of the American animated television series The Simpsons.
-It was originally broadcast on the Fox network in the United States on September 21, 1997, as the 179th episode of the series.
+It was originally broadcast on Fox in the United States on September 21, 1997, as the 179th episode of the series.
 The episode features the Simpson family traveling to Manhattan to recover the family car, which was taken by Barney Gumble and abandoned outside the World Trade Center, where it had been repeatedly posted with parking tickets, and disabled with a parking boot.

 Writer Ian Maxtone-Graham was interested in making an episode where the Simpson family travels to New York to retrieve their misplaced car.
 Executive producers Bill Oakley and Josh Weinstein suggested that the car be found in Austin J. Tobin Plaza at the World Trade Center, as they wanted a location that would be widely known.
 Great lengths were taken to make a detailed replica of the borough of Manhattan.

-The episode received generally positive reviews, and has since been on accolade lists of The Simpsons episodes.
+The episode received acclaim from fans and television critics, and has since been on accolade lists of The Simpsons episodes.
 The "You're Checkin' In" musical sequence won two awards.
 Because of the World Trade Center's main role, the episode was taken off syndication in many areas following the September 11 attacks, but returned to syndication by 2006.
+The episode also features the first appearance of Duffman, who would become a recurring character in the series.

 Plot

 At Moe's Tavern, Moe informs Homer and his friends that one of them must be a designated driver, and Barney loses the choosing draw.
 After Barney drives the drunken men home in Homer's car, Homer allows him to use it to drive himself home, expecting Barney to return it the following morning.
 In his distressed state, Barney disappears with the car.
 Two months later, Barney returns to Moe's Tavern, unable to recall where he left the car.
-Homer later receives a letter from the New York City government, which informs him that his car has been found parked in the World Trade Center plaza and will be destroyed (by being "thrown into the East River at your expense") if not picked up in 72 hours.
+Homer later receives a letter from the New York City government, which informs him that his car has been found parked in the Austin J. Tobin Plaza and will be destroyed if not picked up in 72 hours.
 Homer reveals to the family that he had once been to New York before when he was 17 years old, and had a horrible experience.
 Marge and the children persuade Homer to go retrieve the car, and he reluctantly agrees.